sayo-hs/heftia/README.md

 ## License
 The license is MPL 2.0.
 Please refer to the [NOTICE](https://github.com/sayo-hs/heftia/blob/232599fbdfaf13dcf009f40585369e0ec71fd0bd/NOTICE).
-Additionally, this README.md and the documents under the `docs`/`docs-ja` directory are licensed under CC BY-SA 4.0.
+Additionally, this README.md and the documents under the `docs-ja` directory are licensed under CC BY-SA 4.0.

 ## Your contributions are welcome!